Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 Max makes the team as a cybervator but is not allowed to fight they are only allowed refuel and some give advice to fellow cybervator between rounds

+#### Version 1
 Max's faces off against brutally violent injuring many of their Cybervators that they maybe forced to forfeit Max volunteers to be the Center/Marksmen Jax relunactly allows him to do it.
 To everyones surprise he is able to wield a Cyber.Beast

 Because of what commentators call neptunism Max is on Leona/Tomasina's team as a center. this however means they don't have a backup mainly because they rarely get injured.

+#### Version 2
+Max's team is fighting a criminal or Cybervator that has gone Berserk they are all done and out forcing Max to take arms and fight in their stead allowing Max and everyone realize that maybe anyone can be a Cybervator

 ### 3. Refusal Of The Call
 Episodes: 5, 6